-- A. The Security Management System shall provide full interface with all components of the security subsystem as follows: - 1.
-Shall allow for communication between the Physical Access Control System and Database Management and all subordinate work and monitoring stations, enrollment centers for badging and biometric

-- devices as part of the PACS, local annunciation centers, the electronic Security Management System (SMS), and all other VA redundant or backup command center or other workstations locations. - 2.
-Shall provide automatic continuous communication with all systems that are monitored by the SMS and shall automatically annunciate any communication failures or system alarms to the SMS operator providing identification of the system, nature of the alarm, and location of the alarm. - 3.
+- A. The Security Management System shall provide full interface with all components of the security subsystem as follows: - Shall allow for communication between the Physical Access Control System and Database Management and all subordinate work and monitoring stations. - 2.
+Shall provide automatic continuous communication with all systems that are monitored by the SMS, and shall automatically annunciate any communication failures or system alarms to the SMS operator providing identification of the system, nature of the alarm, and location of the alarm. - 3.
 Controlling devices shall be utilized to interface the SMS with all field devices.